rjmags1/algorithms-practice/leetcode/547_number_of_provinces.md

 ```

 ## Notes
-- With path compression and union by rank implemented correctly, performed `union` on a `UnionFind` data structure is upper bounded by the ackermann function of `n`, which grows so slowly that the time of `union` can be treated as a small constant.
+- With path compression and union by rank implemented correctly, `union` method of a `UnionFind` data structure is upper bounded by the ackermann function of `n`, which grows so slowly that the time of `union` can be treated as a small constant.
 This is a textbook union find question.
 Note how we iterate to avoid considering the same edge twice.